 A good rule of thumb to follow is one feeder per acre.
 If you are going to use more than one feeder on your body of water, be sure to disperse them evenly across the surface to ensure all your fish have the opportunity to enjoy the benefits of supplemental feeding.

 Does the automatic fish feeder waste any feed?

 No. Since you can adjust the frequency and duration of each feeding, you can control how much your fish are getting fed.
 You’ll want to adjust your feeder so that your fish consume all the feed in about 10 - 15 minutes after feeding.

 An empty floating fish feeder weights approximately 80 lbs.
 An empty mounted fish feeder weighs approximately 30 pounds.

 Do the Fish Feeders come with any sort of Warranty?

 Yes.
 With all-Aluminum, welded, powder coated body and floats, the Pond King fish feeder bodies (and floats on the floating feeder) carry a 10-year structural integrity warranty.
-The timer and motor each have a 5-year warranty from the manufacturer.
+The timer has a 5-year warranty and motor, remote and remote parts each carry a 1-year warranty from the manufacturer.